maz808/specargs/docs/source/usage.rst

             print(args.get("age"))
             ...

-:func:`apispec_webargs.use_kwargs` is used the same way, but will pass in keyword arguments instead of a single positional argument::
+:func:`specargs.use_kwargs` is used the same way, but will pass in keyword arguments instead of a single positional argument::

     @app.post("/users")